-14.2.14.44 <keep-all-pinchout-points>
+15.2.15.46 <keep-all-pinchout-points>

 Description: Controls how well points are extracted from zone logs in a pinchout-situation.
 Setting this flag to no means that only one of the well points well be kept.
-Note that even though all the pinchout points are kept, some might be deleted later due to high correlation between well points.
-The threshold for this deletion can be adjusted using <threshold-for-high-correlation>.
+Note that even though all the pinch out points are kept, some might be deleted later due to high correlation between well points.
+The threshold for this deletion can be adjusted using <threshold-for-high-correlation-wp-wp>.

-14.2.14.45 <normalize-interval-weights-table>
+15.2.15.47 <normalize-interval-weights-table>

-Description: Normalize all rows in the table of total weight of intervals used when building surfaces, showed in the Cohiba log file under Section 4: The alternative ways to build each surface.
+Description: Normalize all rows in the table of total weight of intervals used when building surfaces, showed in the COHIBA log file under Section 4: The alternative ways to build each surface.
 This table is only showed if the detail level of <surface-models> is at least 4.

-14.2.14.46 <check-zonation-in-branching-wells>
+15.2.15.48 <check-zonation-in-branching-wells>

-Description: Report if the zone logs in two side tracks is different in more than 1% of the length (MD) in their common section.
-The results are summarized in Section 7: Well branching and Cohiba will produce a warning and issue a task.
+Description: Report if the zone logs in two side tracks is different in more than 1 % of the length (MD) in their common section.
+The results are summarized in Section 7: Well branching and COHIBA will produce a warning and issue a task.
 The test ignores undefined values.

-14.2.14.47 <add-uncertainty-to-close-observations>
+15.2.15.49 <add-uncertainty-to-close-observations>